mayolatoye/Interactive-Lab-Hub/Lab 5/README.md

-_Interaction Flow_

 ### Part C
 ### Test the interaction prototype

 Now flight test your interactive prototype and **note down your observations**:

 For example:
 1. When does it what it is supposed to do?

-_It understand clearly when the room is empty and tidy, the delineation between moderrately untidy adn very untidy can be more diffficult to reach.
+_It understands clearly when the room is empty and tidy, the delineation between moderately untidy and very untidy can be more diffficult to reach.
 I suspect with more training samples this would improve._

 2. When does it fail?